 We compared the top national home alarm providers and local home security companies in Charlotte, North Carolina, to see how they stack up when it comes to equipment, integrations, services and cost.
 After reviewing all the choices, we found Queen City Security and CPI Security Systems to be the local companies that offer the same great services as the top national providers, Vivint and Protect America.
 These four companies all have solid options, so you can find the home security system that fits your needs.

-Best national home security systems
+Our favorite national home security systems

 Best local home security systems

-Best national home security systems in Charlotte
+Our favorite national home security systems in Charlotte

 Partnering with a national home security system will leave you with plenty of options to choose from.
 National providers are often to provide the latest in industry innovation when it comes to equipment and monitoring.
 Our top national providers both have a variety of top-of-the-line equipment, several years in the industry and track record of customer satisfaction.

-Best professionally installed home alarm system in Charlotte
+Our pick for professionally installed home alarm system in Charlotte

 What we like: Vivint can customize each system based on the customer’s needs, but pre-packaged options are available for home security, home automation and security camera monitoring.
 Vivint has a wide array of products for smart home integration, which really sets them apart from others in the industry.
 Products include smart locks, garage door control and indoor ping cameras that feature two-way talk features between the camera and any mobile device.
 Google Home integration is also available, as well as Vivint’s Element thermostat, a wireless thermostat that automates temperatures to optimize for both comfort and savings on your energy bill.